This post will walk you through specific steps to build an AiMesh setup and offer tips on how to optimize and maintain one.

 With that, let's find out how to build an AiMesh system in detail.

 Generally, AiMesh comes in different flavors.
 Here are a few things to keep in mind:

-- If you use a standalone router as the primary router and a ZenWiFi mesh set (*) as satellite nodes, keep in mind that you should add one satellite unit at a time and ensure the other satellite(s) are turned off during the process.
+- If you use a standalone router as the primary router and a ZenWiFi mesh set (2) as satellite nodes, keep in mind that you should add one satellite unit at a time and ensure the other satellite(s) are turned off during the process.
 The same can be said about using multiple ZenWiFi sets together.

-(*) In a 2-pack or 3-pack, ZenWiFi hardware units are pre-synced.
-They would automatically link to one another when turned on simultaneously, preventing them from joining a system hosted by a different router as satellite units.
+(2) In a 2-pack or 3-pack, ZenWiFi hardware units are pre-synced.
+They would automatically link to one another when turned on simultaneously, preventing them from joining a system hosted by a different router, as satellite units.

 With that out of the way, below are steps on getting your own AiMesh setup, no matter what hardware combo you use.

 As a rule, I'd recommend the web user interface for these steps.
 While the Asus Router mobile app is helpful, it might create inconsistency in the setup process.

 There are three main steps in setting up an AiMesh system.
 By the way, for this post, I use the GT-AX6000 as the primary router and a few others as satellite nodes.
 However, the process is the same if you use any other combo.